30 Dorm Room Ideas for First-Time Dorm Dwellers

 Put Your Walls to Work

 Choose dorm room storage ideas that are easy to stack and re-organize as needed.
-Wire cubes or the IKEA Kallax system are a particularly popular option because they can be stacked in any shape based on the design of the dorm room, and used for anything from dress shoes to sports equipment.
-They are relatively easy to decorate or hide behind a curtain if necessary.
+Wire cubes or pieces like the IKEA Kallax system are particularly popular because they can be stacked in any shape and used for anything from dress shoes to sports equipment.
+They’re relatively easy to decorate or hide behind a curtain if necessary.

 Got Photos?
 Make a Picture Garland

-While the collage is timeless, the new dorm trend is a picture garland, which is essentially an artful swoop of string that allows you to attach rows of photos with something as simple as a clothespin.
+While the collage is timeless, the new dorm trend is a picture garland, essentially an artful swoop of string that lets you attach rows of photos with something as simple as a clothespin.
 This makes it easy to switch out photos as new life events come along.

 Choose a Long-Reach Floor Lamp